charlesrosenbauer/Bzo-Compiler/README.md

 The basic idea behind the language is that it is a functional / imperative hybrid; it allows you to write both purely functional and imperative code, all on top of a [mostly] functional core.
 Mutability is handled not unlike Uniqueness Types in languages like Clean, Mercury, and Idris.
 The language is designed to be as simple as possible.
 The syntax is somewhere between Haskell and Lisp (mostly leaning toward Haskell), but with only 13 special characters, and no keywords besides some built-in functions and types prefixed with "$".

 My goal is have the language focus heavily on parallelism, and compile to multiple platforms. x86, ARM, RISC-V, and Adapteva's Epiphany architecture are the main goals.
+The high-level nature of Bzo should make it easy to port across multiple architectures.
 In the long term, I'd like to open up the internals of the compiler using some intermediate representations, allowing other languages to utilize Bzo's parallelism features.
 That is of course supposing I get that far.

-I'm writing this all in Haskell, a language I'm still learning (despite the language's syntax resembling it).
-This compiler is a learning exercise for now.
+Another idea I'm considering is embedding some form of bytecode into the executable, so that executables may be recompiled for new platforms without the original source code.

 Below is a basic explanation of some of what I have planned for the syntax.
 It is subject to change of course, and very little of it is currently implemented in the "compiler."